Asylum2032/foresightinteractive/pages/scenarios/scenario_yellow.md

 # Scenario World Narrative

-{% include figure image_path="/assets/images/image_yellow.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

 ## More democracy and economic progress

-By 2032, **the number** and [intensity]() of armed conflicts have decreased in the last decade as peaceful solutions are successfully pursued at the international level through a multi-faceted approach.
+By 2032, the number and intensity of armed conflicts have decreased in the last decade as peaceful solutions are successfully pursued at the international level through a multi-faceted approach.
 The international community is taking responsibility for conflicts that stem from remnants of colonial history and, in some territories, solutions are being successfully found through international mediation.
 Countering the previous wave of undemocratic power shifts, many state governments around the world have been strengthening democratic institutions and procedures – moving higher up the scale of democracy – and regime violence is diminishing in many regions as a result.
 Economic development in third countries and global initiatives to reduce financial inequality (e.g. conditional debt cancellation) reduce the proportion of economic migrants within the flows of migration.
 In addition to further economic development, third countries now face lower wealth inequality and less poverty, while having better living standards and better access to health care.
 In transit countries , the economic situation and political stability improve and, as a result, part of the migrants decide to stay in these countries instead of continuing their travel to initially intended destination countries in Europe (or elsewhere).
 At the same time, regional solutions to improve economic and social conditions in countries or territories of origin reduce the overall pressure on transit countries.